identikey/guardian-threshold/README.md

 Therefore there are no limitations regarding message lengths or format.
 Additionally the integrity of a message is secured by using the AE-scheme, meaning changes to some parts of the ciphertext, to partial decryptions or even dishonest share owners can be detected.

-**Warning**: This library has never been (independently) audited and must not be used for productive applications.

 ## Usage